-(1) Students must gain 43 credits or more out of 46 credits, the required number for graduation in Liberal Arts Education subjects.

-(2) Students must gain 10 credits or more in the first group of specialized basic subjects

-(3) Students must gain all of the required credits in Machine Design and Drawing, CAD, Machine Shop Training, Experiments in Mechanical Engineering I , Experiments in Mechanical Engineering I , and Mechanical Engineering Design and Production.

-(4)Students must gain 18 credits or more out of 22 credits, the required number in Liberal Arts Education subjects, in the second group of specialized basic subjects.

-(5) Students must gain a total of 68 credits or more in specialized basic subjects and specialized subjects.
+- (1) Students must gain 43 credits or more out of 46 credits, the required number for graduation in Liberal Arts Education subjects. - (2)Students must gain 10 credits or more in the first group of specialized basic subjects - (3) Students must gain all of the required credits in Machine Design and Drawing, CAD, Mechanical Engineering Design and Production, Machine Shop Training, Experiments in Mechanical Engineering $\, {\rm I\!
+I} \,$, and Experiments in Mechanical Engineering $\, {\rm I\!
+I} \,$. - (4) Students must gain 13 credits or more out of 17 credits, the required number in the second group of specialized basic subjects. - (5) Students must gain a total of 68 units or more in specialized basic subjects and specialized subjects.

-\circ How it is assigned
+How it is assigned